Tuesday, November 27, 2007

 When I first saw this I wondered if somewhere in an obscure corner of France there is an unfortunately named Chateau Pisse, result of some ancient tradition and meaning something quite innocent.
 But it turns out that the simplest explanation is correct.
 It means what you think it does, even in French.

-Actually the name does not mean literally "Thick Piss" because it recalls a rustic expression of approval "Ca pisse dru", that a winemaker might say after tasting the first wine out of the cask.
+Actually the name does not mean literally "Thick Piss" because it recalls a rustic French expression of approval "Ca pisse dru", that a winemaker might say after tasting the first wine out of the cask.
 This is roughly the equivalent of the UK English expression "The Dog's Bollocks", which has nothing to do with dogs, of course, just a slang expression indicating approval.

-But at least it is clear that the producer chose this name deliberately, and is not among the ranks of the careless marketers who choose some unfortunate brand name simply out of carelessness.
-I am sure I have said this before, but unless you are deliberately choosing a "funny" name -- Shitbegone toilet paper comes to mind -- you must check your ideas in all potential markets.
+But at least it is clear that the producer chose this name deliberately, and is not among the ranks of the careless marketers who choose some unfortunate brand name simply out of ignorance.
+I am sure I have said this before, but unless you are deliberately choosing a "funny" name -- Shitbegone brand toilet paper comes to mind -- you must check your ideas in all potential markets.

 Tuesday, November 20, 2007